Jayg000e/Jayg000e/README.md

-## Hi there, my name is Jia Guo, a passionate programmer 👋
+### About me
-I am eager to take on new challenges and am always striving to improve and grow in my field.
+👋 Hey there, I'm Jia Guo, a passionate Computer Science graduate student at Columbia University.
+Currently pursuing my M.S. degree with a focus on Distributed Systems and Database Management, I'm slated to complete my studies in December 2024.

-### In the past few months, I have
+💡 During my academic journey, I've tackled complex challenges in the realm of distributed systems, implementing a fault-tolerant Distributed Shard Key-value Storage System that incorporated sharding, Paxos consensus, and extensive testing.

-1. Implemented a Fault-tolerant Distributed Shard Key-value Storage System based on Paxos consensus algorithm(Go)
+📊 In the world of databases, I've strengthened my skills by contributing to a Database Management System project.
+This involved optimizing query processing, enhancing data locality, and refining transaction handling for increased robustness.

-2. Implemented BusTub Database Management System (C++)
+👁️‍🗨️ My experience in Computer Vision as a Researcher and Engineer further complements my technical foundation.
+From improving deep fake detection accuracy to innovating watermarking techniques and refining hand pose estimation algorithms, I've embraced diverse opportunities to learn and grow.

-3. Developed a Photo Sharing App (JavaScript, React, Node.js, Express.js, MongoDB)
+🚀 I'm enthusiastic about the possibilities that lie ahead at the intersection of theory and application.
+Let's connect and explore how my educational background and practical experience can contribute to our shared vision.

 ### Honors
 | | |